 Let’s admit it: we Austinites get a little crazy with our holiday decorating.
-Take the 37th Street Christmas spectacle for example.
-Our 1.25-mile Trail of Lights in Zilker Park.
-Mozart Coffee Roasters‘ 15-minute synchronized lights display.
+Take the 37th Street Christmas spectacle for example, our 1.25-mile Trail of Lights in Zilker Park, or Mozart Coffee Roasters‘ 15-minute synchronized lights display.
 Well, for years, we’ve been channeling our powers of festivity into decorating the cedar trees that line the northwesterly section of Loop 360.
 If you haven’t ever participated, this is the year for you to discover your inner elf!
 Pack a box full of ornaments, garland, and an especially weird object or two and head out to Loop 360 to take part in this vibrant Austin tradition.

 There’s only one catch.
 After New Years, you’d better come back and un-decorate or someone else will have to!

 12.)
 Ooh and ahh over the biggest Christmas tree in town

 Speaking of Christmas trees, spinning around beneath the 155-foot Zilker Holiday Tree while looking up is a sacred Austin tradition that you shouldn’t skip this season.
 Located at the Moonlight Tower in Zilker Park, this massive tree is a whopping 380 feet wide, and it’s the biggest one in town, so plenty of folks can perform their annual spins at once, with lots of space to fall down in the dizzying aftermath.
 The Zilker tree sports no less than 3,309 lights and a gigantic star that measures 10 feet between all of its points, so trust us — it’s definitely a sight worth seeing!

 2100 Barton Springs Rd.
 512-970-8891.
 Open daily 24/7 starting November 26.
 Website.